TechplexEngineer/bionics-docs/content/equipment/power-tools/grizzly-lathe/_index.md

 ## Purpose
 Lathes utilize rotational motion to remove material from a work piece.
 On a lathe, the workpiece rotates and the cutting tool is stationary.
 By manipulating the position of the tool along the machines 2 working axes (X and Z), material is removed from the workpiece and it is brought to the desired size and shape.

+## Safety
+1. Remove chuck key from chuck immediately after using.
+2. Stop the machine before taking measurements.
+3. Turn chuck by hand before turning on the power to be sure there is no binding or clearance problem.
+4. Do not grasp or touch chips or turnings with your fingers, but get rid of them using a blunt instrument.
+It is safer to turn off the lathe before clearing chips.
+5. Move the tool bit a safe distance from the chuck when inserting or removing work.
+6. Always clamp the tool bit as short as possible in the tool holder to prevent it from breaking or chattering.

 ## Specifications
 - Speeds: Variable: 100 - 2000 RPM
 - Motor: 1 HP, 12A